Alternative Firings | Raku | Saggar | Horsehair | Obvara

 Tim uses Raku clay for all his pieces.
 Raku clay is specially formulated for low-fire ceramics and contains a higher percentage of grog in its mix than the kind of clay used in glazed firings.
 This percentage of grog creates a more porous clay body that is better able to withstand temperature shock, either high or low.

 Tim has taught himself how to make the elusive slip glaze known as terra sigillata, which is an ancient technique to help create a smooth finish, which he then burnishes for hours.
-He also adds masonry paint to his mixture to create subtle pinks, blues, and greens.
+He also adds mason stain to his mixture to create subtle pinks, blues, and greens.
+Some of these go on to for additional firings, like Saggar, where Tim uses combustibles from around his garden, like ivy, ferns, and rose bush leaves.
 He finishes many of his pieces with horsehair and feathers gifted from his pet hen, Brienne of Tarth.